marcelmazon/rosicrucian-literature/en/student-a/the-musical-scale-and-the-scheme-of-evolution.md

-the improved germ of what was to become a physical body, the germ of a vital body, an awakened divine spirit, and an aroused life spirit which was later to manifest as a wisdom-love force,
+the improved germ of what was to become a physical body, the germ of a vital body, an awakened divine spirit, and an aroused life spirit which was later to manifest as a wisdom-love force.

 During the Sun Period the various involving life waves began their work in the Region of Life Spirit, then entered the Region of Abstract Thought, then